Ibn Zohr University

 Ibn Zohr University is a public university in Agadir, Morocco.

 History

 Created in 1989, the university takes its name from the Andalusian scholar Ibn Zhor el-Iyadi known as Avenzoar.

 Education

 The university offers courses in the major disciplines of Science and Technology, Law and Economics, Letter and Human Sciences.
 It has nine faculties and six schools.The 163 courses are structured according to the LMD Higher Education Architecture - License, Master and PhD.

-Research

-The university has several doctorales programs, research institutes, PhD students and researchers in the following research programs: